Shopify/shopify_app/docs/shopify_app/controller-concerns.md

 # Controller Concerns

-The following are controller concerns designed to be public controller concerns that can be included in your controllers.
-Concerns defined in `lib/shopify_app/controller_concerns` are designed to be private concerns and are not meant to be included directly into your controllers.
+The following controller concerns are designed to be public and can be included in your controllers.
+Concerns defined in `lib/shopify_app/controller_concerns` are designed to be private and are not meant to be included directly into your controllers.

 ## Authenticated
 Designed for controllers that are designed to handle authenticated actions by ensuring there is a valid session for the request.